 Today we are in Thimphu where tradition and modernity meet.
 You will have the opportunity to apply some of the techniques that you learned about in Sisse’s presentation the night before.
 Thimphu is a fascinating place that defies expectations of a capital city.
 Here, you will only find low-rise buildings, very little automobile traffic, and a beautiful vegetable market.
 Don’t let the lack of traffic fool you – there is a vibrant street life in Thimphu that will provide wonderful backdrops, and the Bhutanese people are very open and friendly.
 No wonder they are the happiest people on Earth.

 We leave Thimphu and board our 4×4 bus in the morning which will take us through the lush valley to the surrounding countryside with several photo stops along the way.
 From here, we will have magnificent views of the Himalaya Mountains, the tallest mountain range in the world.
-In the city of Punakha, we will visit one of the country’s most impressive monasteries, the Punakha Dzong, which is build in the middle of two rivers and dates from the 16th century.
-The brightly colored Dzong is a living place, and we will see the monks milling around with the worshippers.
+In the city of Punakha, we will visit one of the country’s most impressive monasteries, the Punakha Dzong, which is located in between two rivers dates and from the 16th century.
+The brightly colored dzong is a living place, and we will see the monks milling around with the worshippers.
 This makes for exciting photography.
 Afterwards, we will cross Bhutan’s longest suspension bridge (100 m) which is only accessible by foot, and explore how to capture the shifting evening light.
 After dinner, Sisse Brimberg will present on her experience as a National Geographic photographer.

 Today we set out early and head towards Paro, passing through breathtaking landscapes with several photography stops along the way.
 In the afternoon, we have the chance to visit Rinpung Dzong in Paro, a massive construction which stands on the hillside overlooking the valley of Paro.
-This dzong is unique because it has both civic and religious uses.
+This dzong is unique because it plays both civic and religious roles.